rhiot/rhiot/docs/readme.md

 #### Device registry

 Device registry is used by Leshan to store the information about the managed devices.
 By default the device cloudlet uses the MongoDB registry.
-If environment variables `mongodb_host` are no specified, the cloudlet will try to connect to the `mongodb` and `localhost` hosts respectively, using default MongoDB port (`27017`) or the one specified by the `mongodb_port` environment variable.
+If environment variables `MONGODB_SERVICE_HOST` are no specified, the cloudlet will try to connect to the `mongodb` and `localhost` hosts respectively, using default MongoDB port (`27017`) or the one specified by the `MONGODB_SERVICE_HOST` environment variable.

 ##### Registry cache